TheMythPT/eggdrop-TCL/README.md

 # TCL
 TCL for eggdrop bots (1.6.x branch)

-A collection of eggdrop scripts, made by istok on the IRCSpeed IRC Network.
+A collection of eggdrop scripts, made by istok on/for the IRCSpeed IRC Network.

 Feel free to edit/modify as needed.
 These scripts are released as is, therefore won't be maintained.